kshardha/cicdnewman/README.md

 https://www.getpostman.com/docs/v6/postman/collection_runs/command_line_integration_with_newman

 * cd into the "02postman" directory.
-* export both your postman collection and your postman environment into this directory (02postman) so you can run via cli.
+* From the Postman client export both your postman collection and your postman environment into this directory (02postman) so you can run via cli - see screenshots.
   * NOTE: select "Collection v2.1 (recommended)" when prompted

     <details><summary>Screenshot: Export Collection</summary><p>